Is Life Insurance Taxable?

 The tax consequence of transferring a life insurance policy is that the transfer for value rule may affect life insurance.
 The transfer for value rule explains that if a life insurance policy is transferred to another party in exchange for cash or any material equivalent, the proceeds from the life insurance policy may become fully or partially taxable.

-The existing owner is either charged the tax on the policy’s gain in the year of transfer or when the insured dies, the beneficiary incurs taxes on the new owner’s basis.
+The existing owner is either charged the tax on the policy’s gain in the year of transfer, or when the insured dies, the beneficiary incurs taxes on the new owner’s basis.

 Who Claims the Death Benefit on Income Tax?